Every year, the changing colors of autumn bring something truly magical to the Napa & Sonoma Wine Country: The Grape Harvest!

 Really, this fun-loving region of California loves any excuse to party… and why not?
 Life is better with a nice glass of wine.

-To experience your own memories of the grape harvest in Napa and Sonoma, see how Extranomical Tours can add some sparkle to your champagne with tours including Redwoods and Wine Country Escape, and the customizable Wine Lovers tour.
+To experience your own memories of the grape harvest in Napa and Sonoma, see how Extranomical Tours can add some sparkle to your champagne with tours including Redwoods and Wine Country Escape.
 Extranomical Tours is a local, San Francisco company, and we have been visiting Napa and Sonoma Wine Country for 12 years!
 We would love to hear from you, and to share with you this magical time in California’s wine country.

 Posted by Helena Angsten 9/24/2014